niyotham/Data-Engineering_text-to-speech_data-collection-1/README.md

 ## Objective

-> The objective of this week’s project is to build a data engineering pipeline that allows recording millions of Amharic and Swahili speakers reading digital texts in-app and web platforms
+> The main objective of this week’s project is to build a data engineering pipeline that allows recording millions of Amharic and Swahili speakers reading digital texts in-app and on web platforms
 >
-> This can be achieved by building an end-to-end ETL data pipeline that will use Apache Kafka, Apache Spark and Apache Airflow in order to receive user voice audio files, transform them and load them to a data warehouse that will latter be used for text-to-speech conversion machine learning project.
+> This can be achieved by building an end-to-end ETL data pipeline that will use Apache Kafka, Apache Spark, and Apache Airflow in order to receive user voice audio files, transform them and load them to a data warehouse that will later be used for text-to-speech conversion machine learning project.
 >
-> Users will be prompt with several different sentences and they will provide their corresponding audio by recording using the front end user interface that is provided.
+> Users will be prompted with several different sentences and they will provide their corresponding audio by recording using the front-end user interface that is provided.

 ## Requirements